waterponey/tick/doc_new/modules/optim.rst

 only through C++ (such as ``loss_i`` and ``grad_i`` that compute the gradient using the single data point :math:`(x_i, y_i)`).
 These hidden methods are used in the stochastic solvers, and are available through C++ only for efficiency.
-These methods are described in the C++ documentation here (TODO: add the link to doxygen)